 - How to minimize the potential tax liability of transferring ownership of the business?

 - Where will the money come from to pay taxes or buyout a partner’s share?

 - Will adequate capital be available to carry the business through a transition to a new owner?

 - Should funding vehicles, like life insurance, annuities and disability insurance, play a role?

 - How to best transfer the trust, respect and goodwill in the business that’s been built up over the years to the next generation of ownership or owners-to-be.

 - How to recruit and develop “bench strength” for successful succession?

-Working with an American Federal Business Banker can help assure that your business succession plan achieves your goals.
+It is our goal to offer you assurance that your business succession plan achieves your goals.
 If seeing your business continue in the future, without compromising your own retirement needs, is important to you, contact your local American Federal Banker today.